 Agreed that there are various recipes around the web as well as in my blog for making this bread without yeast, with whole wheat flour and many other variations.
 But they are all substitutes and only as good they can be.

 If you want to get the real taste of this bread let the plain flour and yeast combine and do their magic.
 It is totally worth indulging once in a while.

 This is a vegan naan bread recipe.
-Recently I had picked up a pack of vegan butter from my local organic store as it was the only available option and it worked great for this Indian naan recipe.
+Recently I had picked up a pack of vegan butter from my local organic store and it worked great for this Indian naan recipe.

 Exactly or even better than takeaways and restaurants

 So easy to make, no need to fret yeast, just read my tips

 economical and costs a fraction of what you would spend in restaurants.

 To make this delicious bread at home you need fairly simple and less ingredients.
 Naan is a leavened flatbread from Indian subcontinent.
 It is known as naan bread in United States.

 The traditional naan recipe is leavened with yeast and cooked in a tandoor.
 Most of us do not have access to tandoor or we are going to cook this stove top in a sturdy pan in highest heat possible.